 Your risk tolerance – the degree of risk you’re willing to accept when investing – is a critical factor in building a successful investment plan.
 While some investors are able to handle large swings in the value of their investments, others may become nervous every time the markets dip.

 Determining your risk tolerance is critical because if you take on too much risk, you might panic during a market downturn and sell at the wrong time.
 For instance, what would you do if your portfolio went down 25% in a year?
 Would you be tempted to sell immediately, wait a few months and re-evaluate, or do nothing?
-While someone with a low risk tolerance might be tempted to sell right away in order to limit their losses, an investor with a high risk tolerance would probably hold steady–or even look to buy investments trading at a bargain.
+While someone with a low risk tolerance might be tempted to sell right away in order to limit their losses, an investor with a high risk tolerance would probably hold steady – or even look to buy investments trading at a bargain.

 While every investor needs to be cautious with their investment decisions, it’s worth mentioning that there’s also a risk in being too cautious.
-For instance, if you don’t take on enough risk, you might not make enough money over the long term to meet your investment goals.
+For instance, if you don’t take on enough risk, you might not accumulate enough money over the long term to meet your investment goals.
 Risk-averse investors often forget that there are solutions to mitigate risk.
 It’s all about knowing what your risk tolerance is, embracing the power of long-term thinking and seeking out consistency in your investment portfolio.

 3 key factors affecting your appetite for risk